embano1/blog/content/about.md

 ---
 title: "About"
-date: 2017-07-30T20:10:28+02:00
+date: 2022-01-11T20:10:28+02:00
 draft: false
 ---

-Michael Gasch is a Staff Engineer in the Office of the CTO at VMware with a focus on event-driven systems, Kubernetes and research in distributed systems.
+I am a Senior Product Manager for the EventBridge service at Amazon Web Services.
+My main interests are in event-driven systems, Kubernetes and distributed systems in general.

-He is the co-creator of the VMware [VEBA](https://vmweventbroker.io/) project and maintainer of the [govmomi](https://github.com/vmware/govmomi/) Go SDK for vSphere.
+I am the co-creator of the VMware [VEBA](https://vmweventbroker.io/) project and contributor to various open-source projects.

-Work VMware US 🏢
+Work AWS (Canada) 🏢
 Live in 🇩🇪